Meet the Rising R&B and Hip Hop Star

 It was pretty hard because we didn’t have a translator at the time.
 The translator will only come by check in every week or so.
 You just have to do it by yourself, you just have to learn.
 I learned to read and stuff [like that] by just doing it, bro, nobody’s going [to help you].
 The teacher at school, they’d teach you, but it was pretty difficult, because I didn’t even know ABCs and all that stuff.

 It took me a while to learn, but then it became easier.
 When they brought us here, they straight put us in the middle of a bad neighborhood.
 The image we imagine, was like a beach scene by the beach, white people and suburbs.
 But they put us in the trenches.
 We all have to start from somewhere.
 It was better than being back in a refugee camp, for sure, though.

 Kulture Vulturez: Do you feel like your journey, where you came from, prepared you for life as an artist?

 Star2: Sometime I forget about the place [I come] from, and I forget about the struggle I went through, because I have so much going on right now, I am just enjoying life.
 Sometimes I get a little petty, you know.
 But, when I am down, when I am sad, I remember about the place I am from.
-I am like, ‘Damn man, I can’t be [feeling down and sad].’
+I am like, I can’t be [feeling down and sad].
 I just straighten myself out, and say let’s start working again.

-So, it motivates me just to keep working, keep going.
+It motivates me just to keep working, keep going.
 There are other artists out there, rappers, they are rocking big chains, diamonds, and designer clothes, I have that too, but I really don’t care about that.
 I’m really trying to stack up my bread, make bread and stack it up.
 Just trying to be happy and give back to the community.
 Always.
 That’s just me, man.
 I want to give it back and stay humble.
 You know, just want to be humble forever.

 Star2 – December (Official Music Video)